The Science Behind Feeling Safe and Supported

 Key Features of the All Is Well Approach:

-Understanding Distress: Behaviour is understood through nervous system theory, trauma triggers, and neurodiversity, rather than correction or incentives.
+Behaviour is understood through nervous-system awareness, trauma triggers, sensory needs, and neurodiversity, never through correction, compliance, or incentives.

-Child Outcomes: Builds resilience, trust, emotional literacy, and safer relationships over time.
+Supports resilience, trust, emotional literacy, relational safety, and confidence over time.

-Training & Expertise: Practitioner training in trauma, SEN, mental health, education, AAI, and relational care.
+Practitioner training in trauma, SEN, mental health, education, Animal Assisted Intervention, and relational care ensures sessions are safe, attuned, and grounded in evidence-informed practice.

 Comparison table showing the All Is Well Approach trauma informed dog therapy service versus general dog therapy providers, highlighting emotional safety, co-regulation, and child outcomes.